Defining what Maven does is very difficult.

 </dependency>

-Step 3 : Maven Build Life Cycle
+Step 3 : Life Cycle Maven Build

-Build LifeCycle is a sequence of steps
+LifeCycle construction is a series of phases.

 - Validate